EwilsonS/Evan_Wilson_JavaS1/README.md

 "Explain the Richardson Maturity Model." // POM, resources, specific verbs, hypermedia controls Hateoas "Describe JSON." // JS object notation
 "Explain how key/value pairs and arrays are used in JSON." // "Describe Spring." //
 "Describe Spring Boot." //
-"Explain the relationship between Spring Boot and the Spring Initializr." // "Explain the Spring Boot project structure." // "Explain the purpose of a Servlet container." // "Compare and contrast a Servlet container and the Servlet API." //
+"Explain the relationship between Spring Boot and the Spring Initializr." // Initializr is the web interface used to spin up projects
+"Explain the Spring Boot project structure." // "Explain the purpose of a Servlet container." // "Compare and contrast a Servlet container and the Servlet API." //